 THE WEIGHT OF THE LEAF SPRING AND CLAMP GROUP ASSEMBLY IS APPROXIMATELY 230 POUNDS.
 CARE SHOULD BE TAKEN AT REMOVAL AND INSTALLATION TO PREVENT PERSONAL INJURY OR DAMAGE TO COMPONENTS.

-- 16. Remove the leaf spring and clamp group assembly from the axle. - 17.
-Inspect the rear shackles and threaded pins for damage, replace as necessary.
+14. Remove the leaf spring and clamp group assembly from the axle.